The Mystery of Al Capone's Vaults: Similar events

 In 1984, a safe recovered from the shipwreck SS Andrea Doria was opened.
 During the broadcast, all that was revealed were a few silver certificates floating at the top of the waterlogged safe.
 Peter Gimbel, who recovered the safe and arranged the TV event, said the media "felt ripped off because there wasn't a treasure".

 On October 28, 1987, the actor Telly Savalas hosted Return to the Titanic Live, a two-hour television special broadcast from Paris.
 The special was also produced by John Joslyn, who also produced The Mystery of Al Capone's Vaults.

-In January 2019, Australian Broadcasting Corporation investigative reporter Matt Garrick broke the news of a mysterious locked, secret room in the former reserve bank building in Darwin, Northern Territory.
+In January 2019, the Australian Broadcasting Corporation reporter Matt Garrick broke the news of a locked secret room in the former reserve bank building in Darwin, Northern Territory.
 Garrick speculated as to the room's contents, including possible "piles of gold bullion" or "explosive dossiers" from the building's time housing United Nations officials.
-However, another prediction of "cobwebbed shelving and a scattering of dead cockroaches" would prove more accurate, along with "bureaucratic loan records" revealing a former security guard had allegedly failed to return a stamp book in 1986.
+However, another prediction of "cobwebbed shelving and a scattering of dead cockroaches" proved more accurate, along with "bureaucratic loan records" revealing a former security guard had allegedly failed to return a stamp book in 1986.
 Despite the disappointment, Garrick reported that two locked safes inside the room presented another "confounding mystery" that left staff "scrambling to find if they had the keys".